yt-project/yt/CONTRIBUTING.rst

    $ cd <REPOSITORY_NAME>

-You should also run the following command, to make sure you are at the "yt" branch, and not other ones like "stable" (this will be important later when you want to submit your pull requests):
+Verify that you are on the master branch of yt by running:

 .. code-block:: bash

-   $ hg update yt
+   $ git branch

-You can see any past state of the code by using the hg log command.
+You can see any past state of the code by using the git log command.
-For example, the following command would show you the last 5 changesets (modifications to the code) that were submitted to that repository.
+For example, the following command would show you the last 5 revisions (modifications to the code) that were submitted to that repository.

 .. code-block:: bash

-   $ hg log -l 5
+   $ git log -n 5

 Using the revision specifier (the number or hash identifier next to each changeset), you can update the local repository to any past state of the